vapoorva/OxfordDictionary/README.md

 # OxfordDictionary
-Oxford Dictionary to get menaings of words entered Oxford Api is used to get definations of the words
+Oxford Dictionary to get meanings of words entered Oxford Api is used to get definations of the words